Power of the Written Word

 A high school female senior student

-A resident of Prince George's County, MD, daughter of a financial TDZ Member, or a member of the TDZ Archonette Club
+A resident of Prince George's County, MD or daughter of a financial Tau Delta Zeta Chapter Member, or a member of the Tau Delta Zeta Archonette Club

 Has an overall grade point average of 2.5 (C+) or greater

-The Power of the Written Word does not discriminate in its selection policy on the basis of race, color, creed, disability, national/ethic origin, religion or sexual orientation.
+The Power of the Written Word does not discriminate in its selection policy based on race, color, creed, disability, national/ethic origin, religion, or sexual orientation.

 All information contained in this application will be considered confidential.